 One Wall at a Time

-When you paint, do not do all of the trim, corners, and cutting in at once and then move onto doing the rollers.
-To get a seamless and streamline look, do what the pros do and paint only one wall at a time.
+When you paint, do not do all of the trim, corners, and cutting in at once and then move on doing the rollers.
+To get seamless and streamline look, do what the pros do and paint only one wall at a time.
 Cut that wall in and paint it in its entirety before moving onto the next one.
 You will get much better results!

 Use the Right Tools